carbon-language/carbon-lang/llvm/docs/CMake.rst

   Enable all compiler warnings.
 Defaults to ON.

 **LLVM_ENABLE_PEDANTIC**:BOOL
   Enable pedantic mode.
-This disable compiler specific extensions, is possible.
+This disables compiler specific extensions, if possible.
 Defaults to ON.

 **LLVM_ENABLE_WERROR**:BOOL